tranqv/Numerical-Recipes-in-C/README.md

     https://www.cygwin.com/

-(10) We can make all the codes to run with quadruple precision (real numbers with 16 bytes) by editing this file: src/nrc_types.h
+(10) We can make all the codes to run with the quadruple precision (i.e., 16 bytes long real numbers) by editing this file: src/nrc_types.h

 (11) ...